Smallville: Possible animated series revival

-In June 2021, Tom Welling announced in a video shared on Cameo that he and Smallville co-star Michael Rosenbaum were developing an animated series revival to the series and hoping to "use as many of the original cast members as possible".
-Later in October, Welling said that he and Rosenbaum were preparing a pitch of the series for Warner Bros., with original creators Gough and Miller also returning.
-Rosenbaum and Welling delivered the pitch for the series to Warner Bros.
-Television in January 2022.
-In February, Welling shared that he and Michael Rosenbaum would be returning along with John Glover, Sam Jones III, Kristin Kreuk and Erica Durance.
-Also returning are original series showrunners, Gough and Miller.
-In that same month, Welling stated that it was unlikely that Mack would return for the series due to sex trafficking charges made against her for which she was convicted and imprisoned.
-In May, Durance announced that the series was in some stage of pre-production or production, but still alive.
+In 2021, Tom Welling and his Smallville co-star Michael Rosenbaum were developing an animated series revival to the series and hoped to "use as many of the original cast members as possible".
+He and Rosenbaum were preparing a pitch of the series for Warner Bros., and they delivered to them in January 2022.
+John Glover, Sam Jones III, Kristin Kreuk and Erica Durance, and original series showrunners, Gough and Millar, were said to return, with the exception of Allison Mack due to sex trafficking charges made against her for which she was convicted and imprisoned.
+The series was said to be in some stage of pre-production or production, but still alive, according to Durance.

 Home media

 Seasons one through ten have been released on DVD in Regions 1, 2 and 4.
 Seasons five and six were also released in the HD DVD format on November 28, 2006 and September 18, 2007, respectively.
 Seasons six, seven, eight, nine and ten have been released for Blu-ray.
 The DVD releases include deleted scenes, behind-the-scenes featurettes and commentary by cast and crew members on selected episodes.
 The promotional tie-ins Chloe Chronicles and Vengeance Chronicles accompanied the season two, three and five box sets.
 Other special features include interactive functionality (such as a tour of Smallville), a comic book and DVD-ROM material.

-On October 16, 2021, for the 20th anniversary, the complete series was released for the first time on Blu-ray.
+For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
+Season one is the only season to be produced in standard-definition; all subsequent seasons were produced in high definition.
+The 20th Anniversary Blu-ray release contains the original standard-definition of season one, upscaled; with seasons two, three, and four in their native high-definition for the first time.
+It also marks the first time season five being released on Blu-ray.
+Season five had previously been released in high definition on HD-DVD only.
+The Blu-ray release was repackaged and re-rereleased on February 25, 2024.
+This version of the Complete Series includes all 217 episodes on Blu-ray and 2 DVDs with hours of bonus features.